Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Proof of the weighted variational principle

 We can ignore the contribution of triangles that are not fully included in $U$ which is $O(\delta)=O(\e)$.
 The quantity $\log \Zptn(H_{f}^{\delta}, w_n)$ is bounded from below by the weight of all height functions that agree with $g_n$ on the boundary of all triangles in $G_n$ completely contained in~$U$ after rescaling.
 This gives:

-where the product is taken over all triangles fully contained in~$U$.
-Now include the $O(\e)$ in the bound.
-Then \ts $\log Z(H_{f}^{\delta}, w_n)$ \ts is bounded from above by the the total free product of all height functions which stays within $\delta$ of $\wt{f}$ on each one of those triangles.
+where the product is taken over all triangle $T$ fully contained in~$U$ and such that Now include the $O(\e)$ in the bound.
+Then \ts $\log Z(H_{f}^{\delta}, w_n)$ \ts is bounded from above by the total free product of all height functions which stays within $\delta$ of $\wt{f}$ on each one of those triangles.
 In other words,

-Using Lemma~\ref{lemma:weighted} to approximate each $\log Z(H_{\bar{h}_{\partial T}},w_n)$ and $\log Z(H^{\delta}_{\wt{f}},w_n) $ in the above inequalities, we obtain:
+Using Lemma~\ref{lemma:weighted} to approximate each $\log Z(H_{\bar{g}_{\partial T}},w_n)$ and $\log Z(H^{\delta}_{\wt{f}_{\partial T}},w_n) $ in the above inequalities, we obtain:

 Since both $\ell$ and $\e$ can be chosen as small as needed when $\delta\to 0$, we have:

 as desired. \end{proof}

 The function $\sigma$ is strictly convex and $L$ is linear, thus the function $\sigma + L$ is itself strictly convex.
 This implies that there exist a unique function $f_{\max}$ in $\Lip_{[0,1]}$ that maximize $\Psi$.
 By the previous lemma, we obtain: